tercanfurkan/ourplace/rfc.md

 - Cost/DAU ratio is always significant
 - Due to low resources, it should benefit from "[boring technologies](https://boringtechnology.club/)" and few technologies (try to reuse existing tech to solve multiple problems)

-### Some questions to thing about system requirements
+### Some questions to answer in terms of system requirements

 - What are the goals and the feature scope of the chat-service?
     - Do we support features other than chat related?